 Typically, the main activities included in anaerobic exercise are weightlifting, powerlifting, sprints, and high-intensity intervals.

-Anaerobic activity cannot last as long as an aerobic activity.
+Anaerobic activity cannot last as long as aerobic activity.

-Muscle hypertrophy happens with an increase in mitochondria, myoglobin, extracellular and intracellular fluid, capillarization, and fusion of muscle fibers to surrounding satellite cells.
+Muscle hypertrophy happens with increased mitochondria, myoglobin, extracellular and intracellular fluid, capillarization, and fusion of muscle fibers to surrounding satellite cells.

-The cellular changes of endurance training, besides muscular hypertrophy, do not usually happen with resistance training.
+Besides muscular hypertrophy, the cellular changes of endurance training do not usually happen with resistance training.

-Resistance training increases the development of connective tissues, which become stronger to support more powerful muscular contractions and prevent injury.
+Resistance training increases the development of connective tissues, which strengthen to support more powerful muscular contractions and prevent injury.

 Modifying the Acute Variables of Training